Spring Sale 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: Board70

 C.

-current Enterprise Architecture for gaps.
+You would run an assessment to identify the business continuity requirements and analyze thecurrent Enterprise Architecture for gaps.
 You would create a change request to start a further cycle of architecture work to address changes to mitigate such an attack.
 You would arrange a meeting of the Architecture Board to assess and approve the change request.
-Once approved you would create a new Request for Architecture Work to begin an A
+Once approved you would create a new Request for Architecture Work to begin an ADM cycl

 D.